de-data-lab/voucher-eligibility/README.md

 We draw data from [HUD](https://www.huduser.gov/portal/datasets/assthsg.html) and [ACS](https://www.census.gov/programs-surveys/acs).

-We make the source code of this app publicly available, so that we can allow anyone to see how we source data and report findings.
-Please feel free to submit an issue.
+We make the source code of this app publicly available so that anyone can see how we combine data and report findings.
+Please feel free to submit an issue if you notice any errors or have suggestions.

 ## App